Will Hogan offers some key tips

 The keeper’s tip is always a tricky one.
 It’s often best to ask the host what will be a suitable amount to tip.
 The old-fashioned way is to tip £30 for the first 100 birds then £10 every hundred after that.
 Tipping is a personal thing though.
 If you feel you have had a good day and really enjoyed yourself then tip above the expected rate and do remember that keepers work long hours for the extra they receive at the end of the shoot days.

 Gone are the days where everybody had to be ‘dressed to the nines’ in formal tweed.
 The shooting world is becoming more and more open to different styles – although sticking with the traditional smart look remains essential.
 A shirt and tie is always a must on a formal driven day – many view it as a mark of respect towards the quarry and to the people who make it all possible.
+(Read our list of the best Tattersall check shirts for shooting here.)
 Smart trousers are now becoming more accepted instead of traditional breeks, although breeks are a safe bet if on a formal shoot.
-Ear protection is essential of course.
+Ear defenders are essential.

 Should you bring your own gun?